 Art of Radiometric Dating

-WebRadiometric dating is one of the most popular techniques used to establish the age of materials, like stones and bones in the fossil record.
-Reported dates often fall in the million or billions of years.
-However, questions surround the art of radiometric dating − for good reasons.
+WebRadiometric dating is one of the most popular techniques in paleontology to establish the age of materials like stones and bones.
+Reported dates often fall in the millions or billions of years.

-The Public Broadcasting Service (PBS) recently ran the story “1.8 million-year-old skull may revise understanding of human evolution.”
-Since the skull was unearthed in a medieval ninth century A.D. village in the former Soviet Republic of Georgia known as Dmanisi, the obvious question centers on the validity of the million-year radiometric dating of the skull found within the same geological stratum as the medieval ninth century A.D. village.
+Since the skull was unearthed in a medieval village in the former Soviet Republic of Georgia, known as Dmanisi, dating back to the ninth century A.D., the apparent question centers on the validity of the million-year radiometric dating of the skull found within the same geological stratum as the village.

 Continue Reading

-Human Georgian Skull Fuels Dilemma
+Human Georgian Skull Fuels Controversy

-Georgian Skull International teams of paleoanthropologists for more than two decades have been discovering human-like fossils from a medieval archaeological site in the former Soviet Republic of Georgia known as Dmanisi.
-A new human Georgian skull fuels the dilemma further.
-The first four human-like fossils were discovered in 1991 by David Lordkipanidze of the Georgian National Museum in Tbilisi.
+Georgian Skull For more than two decades, international teams of paleoanthropologists have been discovering human-like fossils from a medieval archaeological site in the former Soviet Republic of Georgia known as Dmanisi.

 Continue Reading